zslabs/zslabs/src/articles/sass-smartypants.md

 ### Conclusion

-Whether it be SASS, LESS, Coffeescript, etc – there are plenty of tools out there to help you build things quicker and better; just be mindful of their pros and pitfalls.
+Whether it be Sass, Less, Coffeescript, etc – there are plenty of tools out there to help you build things quicker and better; just be mindful of their pros and pitfalls.

 [Original Article](http://blog.blueion.com/2014/05/20/sass-tips-wise-extremely-good-looking/)